hyprland-community/pyprland/site/index.md

   - title: Customizable
     details: Create your own Hyprland experience
   - title: Fast and easy
-    details: Designed performance and ease of use
+    details: Designed for performance and ease of use
 ---

 ## What is Pyprland?